Best Things to Do In Kyoto with Toddlers and Kids

 Kyoto Aquarium is located right next to Kyoto Railway Museum so definitely set a day aside to do both.

 Built in 2012, this is a relatively new and beautiful aquarium with features local marine life in Kyoto as well as creatures from around the world such as dolphins, seals, and penguins.
+My daughter really enjoyed her time at this aquarium and we will definitely visit it again.

 Hours: Varies but typically from 10 AM to 5 PM